torvalds/linux/Documentation/admin-guide/sysctl/fs.rst

 ------------------

-The value in ``file-max`` denotes the maximum number of file- handles that the Linux kernel will allocate.
+The value in ``file-max`` denotes the maximum number of file- handles that the GNU/Linux kernel will allocate.
 When you get lots of error messages about running out of file handles, you might want to increase this limit.